SimpleDataLabsInc/onpremdocs/faqs.md

 ```
 Once you are in edit mode, look for the service name, e.g. "metagraph:" and identify the "resource" section for this service.
 Increase/Decrease the resource in this section and save the file.

-If the service is in DataPlane, please use below command to open the custom resource yaml in edit mode:
+If the service is in the DataPlane, please use below command to open the custom resource yaml in edit mode:
 ```
 kubectl -n prophecy edit ProphecyDataPlane
 ```